adityakahb/sanatio/README.md

 * jQuery Chaining supported when initiated via jQuery.
 * In-built credit card formatter available.
 * Conditional validation for Checkboxes.
-* `destroy` method will be implemented in next release.
 * More features will be added soon.

 Available Rules